-Each view was intended to guard against specific abuses of the Augustinian doctrine.
+Each view was intended to guard against specific abuses which had distorted the Augustinian doctrine.
 Another view arose which attempted to solve the criticisms against Calvinism.
 It was proposed by Moses Amyraut and is often called “post-redemptionism” or “hypothetical universalism.”
 Claude Pajon modified the Amyraldian scheme into a view called “Congruism.”
-There are also specific views relating to the redemptive decrees which are held by the Lutherans, Arminians and the Weslyans.
+There are also specific views held by the Lutherans, Arminians, and the Weslyans.
 This is an issue that lies at the root of many controversies today.
 It is far more than a technical curiosity.
-It is vital that teachers of the Reformed Faith soundly understand the issues at risk and the limits of the solutions offered.
+It is vital to soundly understand the issues at risk and the limits of the solutions offered.

-To extend redemptive particularism to its most distant point from its manifestations in the believer’s life, this view places the decree of election in a position logically prior to the fall of man.
+This model places the decree of election in a position logically prior to the decree of the fall of man.
 In its simple form the decrees go in this logical order: